QuaNode/beamjs/README.md

   - [More coming soon](https://github.com/QuaNode)

 - The framework powers the **Behaviours** product, where code is generated directly from user stories.
 Importantly, the generated code is fully editable and maintainable—unlike most other code generators.
+- The framework represents a state-of-the-art implementation of programming paradigms shaped by great human minds:
+	•	BEAMJS and its sub-frameworks are inspired by declarative programming and functional programming.
+	•	BEAMJS SDKs draw on principles from agent-oriented programming and meta-programming.

 ---